Jay Kemmerer: Early life and education

 The son of John L. Kemmerer, Jr. and Mary Elizabeth Halbach, Kemmerer was raised in Short Hills, New Jersey.
 His father was Chairman of the Kemmerer Coal Company, which was established by Mahlon S. Kemmerer and Patrick J. Quealy in 1897.
 Diamondville, Wyoming was the site of their first mining operation, and was the “company town,” while the City of Kemmerer was founded as the “independent town” located south of the mines.
 Kemmerer is also notable as the location of the first J. C. Penney store, and the home of the Fossil Butte National Monument.
 At its height, the Kemmerer Coal Company had the largest open pit coal mine in the United States, and served three local power generating plants of Utah Power & Light.

 Kemmerer graduated from Salisbury School in Salisbury, Connecticut in 1966, where he was awarded varsity letters in football, ice hockey, and baseball.
+He was Athlete of the Year in his senior year.
 He then attended Clarkson University in Potsdam, New York, and earned a Bachelor of Science of Business Administration - Finance from the University of Denver in 1970.